 INDEX MARKING AND RETRIEVAL SYSTEM

-Index marking is a sorting system that uses a high-frequency inaudible tone, called an index, to record a location in a video tape.
-This index mark is placed in the linear (monaural) audio track and It is recorded every time the REC function is requested or a timer recording starts or when manually inserted.
-During indexing the word INDEX will flash several times in the display or it will be indicated in some other way.
-This VCR senses these "silent" marks and can use them for repeating segments, locating scenes, find edit points and for bookkeeping.
-During playback, rewind, fast-forward and BetaScan index will flash or its number will be displayed as each mark passes by.
+Index marking is a sorting system that uses a high-frequency inaudible tone, called an index, to record a location in a videotape.
+This index mark is placed in the linear (monaural) audio track, and it is recorded every time the REC function is requested or a timer recording starts.
+It can also be manually inserted or erased.
+During indexing, the word INDEX will flash several times in the display, or it will be indicated in some other way.
+This VCR senses these "silent" marks and can use them for repeating segments, locating scenes, finding editing points, and bookkeeping.
+During playback, rewind, fast-forward, and BetaScan index will flash, or its number will be displayed as each mark passes by.
 These notifications can be used to find a location on the tape without having to observe the video.
-During rewind and fast forward, stop or playback can be ordered from a particular index location.
-The tones can also be manually erased.
-No index mark is inserted if recording begins from the record pause mode.
+Rewind, fast forward, stop, or playback can be ordered from a selected index location in some cases.
+Consult the owner's manual for operation.
+No index mark is inserted if a recording begins from the record pause mode.

 ©Misterßetamax